 - 1 airline 99 cent bottle of rum, Scotch, or brandy.

-Heat 2 cups of milk over low/medium heat (do not boil) about 5 minutes.
+Heat 2 cups of milk over low/medium heat (do not boil) until it starts to low simmer - about 3-5 minutes.

-Separate egg yolks in large bowl, add sugar and whisk together for a couple of minutes.
+While milk or cream heats up, separate egg yolks in large bowl, add sugar and whisk together for a minute to mix well.

 Add one cup of the heated milk to yolk mixture a little at a time while whisking.
 After milk/egg is incorporated return to heated pot of milk and continue cooking.

 Make sure egg nog does not boil, and keep lightly whisking.
-The egg nog will thicken slightly after 10 to 15 minutes.
+The egg nog will thicken slightly after about 10 minutes.